pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

 ## References

 This code supports the claims in the following research article:
-Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, "Prediction of the Position of External Markers Using a Recurrent Neural Network Trained With Unbiased Online Recurrent Optimization for Safe Lung Cancer Radiotherapy", Computer Methods and Programs in Biomedicine (2022): 106908.
+Michel Pohl, Mitsuru Uesaka, Hiroyuki Takahashi, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, ["Prediction of the Position of External Markers Using a Recurrent Neural Network Trained With Unbiased Online Recurrent Optimization for Safe Lung Cancer Radiotherapy"](https://doi.org/10.1016/j.cmpb.2022.106908), Computer Methods and Programs in Biomedicine (2022): 106908. [arXiv](https://doi.org/10.48550/arXiv.2106.01100)
-You can access it with the following links:
- - https://doi.org/10.1016/j.cmpb.2022.106908 (journal version with restricted access)
- - https://doi.org/10.48550/arXiv.2106.01100 (accepted manuscript version, openly available)

 Please consider citing our article if you use this code in your research.